Food Safety & Allergies

 The overall goal of this guidance document is to assist regulators with identifying specialized processes or operations that require a variance and/or a HACCP plan when conducted in a retail food establishment.
 It should also help explain the administrative provisions in The Food Code that addresses variance requests, contents of a HACCP plan, and conformance with approved procedures for mandated HACCP plans.
 This document should also prepare regulators to identify hazards and control measures when conducting HACCP plan validations and field verifications in retail food establishments using The Food Code, as well as other government, academic, and scientific information.

-*NEW* Food Safety for Food Workers
+Food Safety for Food Workers

 We are thrilled to share with you updated Food Safety for Food Workers guide, available in 15 languages: